davidderaedt/Illustrator-Layer-Exporter/readme.md

 [![image](http://davidderaedt.github.io/AILayerExporterPage/images/pict.png)](http://davidderaedt.github.io/AILayerExporterPage/)

-This is the development branch of the panel, it can be installed side by side with the current build
+This is the development branch of the panel, it can be installed side by side with the production build (currently 1.0).
+For general informations, please go to the Illustrator [Layer Exporter official page](http://davidderaedt.github.io/AILayerExporterPage/).

 ##Release notes